Spectators watch the kecak fire dance at Bali's Uluwatu Temple.

 (Conspiracy theorists maintain that some of the locals actually train the monkey to steal visitors’ belongings so that the robbed individuals will then pay the banana-toting locals to coax the monkeys into returning the items.)

 The seats and stage were perched at the end of a cliff, nearly 200 feet above the Indian Ocean.
-The water glimmered dramatically as the sun’s slumber approached.
+The water shimmered dramatically as the sun’s slumber approached.
 Overlooking the performance area was one of Bali’s most sacred temples, the Pura Luhur Uluwatu.
-Situated on Bali’s southwest tip, the temple is reputed to protect the island from evil spirits.
+Situated on Bali’s southwest tip, the temple is said to protect the island from evil spirits.

 Hundreds of visitors crammed into the circular seating area.
-Shawn and I, along with the attendees, wore sarongs of various colors – most were the glitzy grape hued versions loaned out by the temple.
+Shawn and I, along with the attendees, wore sarongs of various colors.
+Most were the grape-colored versions loaned out by the temple.

 Not long after we sat down, approximately 40 bare-chested men, donning black and white sarongs, red sashes and crimson flowers tucked behind their right ears, began the trance-inducing chak, chak, chak chanting that would continue for almost the entire duration of the Hindu Ramayana performance.
-The men’s choir would be the performance’s sole soundtrack as no instruments were played.
+The men’s choir would be the performance’s sole soundtrack.
+No instruments were played.

 The performance culminates in Hanoman’s dramatic escape from the evil forces, as Hanoman dances and kicks through the fiery circle.
 It’s incredible that those dancing feet were able to withstand the flames!